SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

     GeneratorOutput(data='LLM stands for Large Language Model, a type of artificial intelligence that is trained on vast amounts of text data to generate human-like language outputs, such as conversations, text, or summaries.', error=None, usage=None, raw_response='LLM stands for Large Language Model, a type of artificial intelligence that is trained on vast amounts of text data to generate human-like language outputs, such as conversations, text, or summaries.', metadata=None)

-Use template
+Use Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, we will use a customized template to format the prompt.
-We intialized the prompt with one variable `task_desc_str` and it is further combined with the `input_str` in the prompt.
+We intialized the prompt with one variable `task_desc_str`, which is further combined with the `input_str` in the prompt.

 .. code-block:: python